Closed

 Who is not eligible

-- Claims where a dog caused the damage.
+- Claims involving a dog as the cause of damage

 Eligible expenses

-- Veterinary costs for injured livestock or poultry, up to fair market value.
+- Veterinary costs for injured livestock or poultry, up to the fair market value of the livestock.

 Ineligible Costs and Activities